Gozala/work/dialog-db/balancing-distribution.md

 As so many good things were invented in 70s and is a classic data structure for databases.

-They are not [history-independent][] though as the tree layout depends significantly on the insertion order.
+They are not [history independent][] though as the tree layout depends significantly on the insertion order.
 Typical implementations perform rebalancing which also causes  [boundary shifts][].
 This makes them impractical for Dialog DB.

 ### Merkle Search Trees (MST)